amandamcg/magpie-wreathes/_wreathes/hippity-hop-hooray.markdown

   caption: This guy is my favorite.
 ---

-I made this wreath for a friend whose nickname is Bun.
+I had to made a bunny wreath for my sweet friend Bun.